How Many Calories to Eat When Bulking

 1. Establish a calorie surplus by consuming 5-10% more calories than your maintenance level (try our chocolate peanut butter weight gainer if you struggle to eat enough calories).

-2. This surplus provides the necessary energy and nutrients for muscle growth and recovery, sustaining muscle protein synthesis, and fueling strenuous workouts.
+2. This surplus of calories provides the necessary energy and nutrients for building muscle and muscle recovery, sustaining muscle protein synthesis, and fueling strenuous workouts.

-3. Remember to closely monitor your rate of weight gain and adjust your calorie intake accordingly to prevent excessive fat gain.
+3. Remember to closely monitor your rate of weight gain and adjust your calories accordingly to prevent excessive body fat gain.

 Adjusting Calorie Intake Based on Progress